What to expect after insertion of Paragard IUD

 Dear Worried with IUD,

-ParaGard, a non-hormonal intrauterine contraceptive device, works by preventing sperm from reaching an egg.
-Its T-shaped frame wrapped in copper wire continuously releases copper into the uterine lining, which causes an inflammatory reaction that is toxic to sperm.
-Better yet, ParaGard has a built-in backup plan — if sperm successfully fertilizes an egg despite the inflammatory reaction in the uterus, ParaGard prevents the fertilized egg from attaching to the lining of the uterus, making pregnancy nearly impossible.
-ParaGard has a failure rate close to only one percent!
+Paragard works by preventing sperm from reaching an egg.
+Its T-shaped plastic frame wrapped in copper wire continuously releases trace amounts of copper into the uterine lining, which causes an inflammatory reaction that is toxic to sperm.
+This makes it almost impossible for sperm to survive the swim through the uterus to reach the egg.
+Better yet, Paragard has a built-in backup plan: on the rare chance that an egg does become fertilized, Paragard prevents the fertilized egg from attaching to the lining of the uterus.
+Paragard has a success rate of more than 99 percent, making it one of the most effective contraceptive options out there!